Jahan08/Advanced-AI-algorithm-practice-HIV-dataset/README.md

-Here we have multiple notebooks with advanced AI algorithms to model HIV datasets FP-BERT GenAI
+Here we have multiple notebooks with advanced AI algorithms to model HIV datasets:

+1. FP-BERT GenAI
-NN Binary classifier
+2. NN Binary classifier
-GCN DeepChem
+3. GCN DeepChem